almaftuchin/almaftuchin/README.md

 ## About
-- 👋 Hi, I’m @almaftuchin
+- 👋 Hi, I’m Almaftuchin
 - 👀 I’m interested in Web Development and Development Android App
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on Website Development